-What you must pay when you get Services that are covered for you these services

-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner or clinical nurse specialist.
+What you must pay when you get these services Services that are covered for you In-Network Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
+The plan only copayment or deductible for covers this screening if you have certain risk factors and if you get members eligible for this a referral for it from your physician, physician assistant, nurse preventive screening. practitioner or clinical nurse specialist.
+Out-of-Network \$0 copayment for beneficiaries eligible for this preventive benefit.